Principal: Mrs. Sheryl Bridgeman

 As a school there are opportunities for students to take part in many fine art activities.
 Cultural activities generally take place once or twice per year.

-All students in Grades 4-6 take French as a Second Language (FSL) and all Grade 7-9 students take FSL/Culture.
+All students in Grades 4-6 take French as a Second Language (FSL) and all Grade 7-9 students have the option of enrolling in FSL.